Engage Local Communities

-Within the focus area «Engage Local Communities» Avolta has identified a very important area of commitment and action:
+Under the focus area “Engage Local Communities”, Avolta has identified a key area of action and commitment:

 • Supporting Communities Create connections with the communities we serve and contribute to the growth of local economies

-In this context, in 2023, a new Avolta Community Engagement Strategy was approved by the Global Executive Committee with the aim of improving further the company’s capability to generate positive impact in a subset of social and environmental themes.
-The Community Engagement Strategy has identified six priority areas of involvement for Avolta’s own independent initiatives – both, at Global and Regional Level – to which the company will concentrate the efforts:
+In this context, in 2023, the Global Executive Committee approved a new Avolta Community Engagement Strategy, aimed at enhancing the company’s ability to generate meaningful impact across a focused set of social and environmental themes.
+This strategy identified six priority areas for Avolta’s independent initiatives at both the global and regional level:

 • Education for disadvantaged children & adolescents